Adarsha Vidya Mandir

-AVM Higher Secondary School is one of the oldest and largest school in Nepal.
-It was established in 1966 AD (2022 BS) at Manbhawan, Lalitpur, by a pioneer in the field of education, the late Satya Narayan Bahadur Shrestha.
-It won national and regional awards several times for its excellent results in national level examinations held by Higher Secondary Education Board of Nepal.After completing its 50 years, it celebrated its Golden Jubilee in the year 2073 BS (2016 AD).
+AVM Higher Secondary School is one of the oldest and largest schools in Nepal.
+It was established in 1966 in Manbhawan, Lalitpur, by educator Satya Narayan Bahadur Shrestha.
+It has won several awards for its excellent results in national level examinations held by the Higher Secondary Education Board of Nepal.
+In 2016, it celebrated its fifty year golden jubilee.

 History

 The history of AVM High School is linked with the history of the late Satya Narayan Bahadur Shrestha, who is regarded by many as a selfless educationalist who spent his whole life in the field of education.
 With 120 students at a rented building known as Bhairab Bhavan (which was later acquired by the Himalaya Hotel at Kupondol, Lalitpur, Nepal), AVM High School has six modern buildings, three playgrounds, and two basketball courts.
 The school offers education from grade 1 to School Leaving Certificate level (equivalent to O levels offered by University of Cambridge).

 AVM High School has also been conducting a 10+2 program since 2058 B.S., in the fields of Science and Management.

 AVM High School is semi-public school initiated by one of a guthi (community).